50 Shades of Orange in Monument Valley

 Monument Valley had been sitting at the top of my bucket list for a while, so I was really thrilled once I had an opportunity to see it.
 It's a sacred place for Navajo people, and I tend to agree, too, as Monument Valley with its 50 shades of orange seems out of this world.

 You get rewarded with the most beautiful view in the park right at the visitor centre's parking lot.
-However, I can guarantee you won't regret if you take a 17 mile / 27 km loop auto road.
+However, I can guarantee you won't regret it if you take a 17-mile / 27 km loop auto road.

 The loop road and one hiking trail - that's pretty much what you can do in the park on your own.
 Other places can only be accessible on guided tours which are quite expensive.

-American Southwest has a number of Indian reservations (I hate this awful term to describe first nations' settlements and territories).
+American Southwest has several Indian reservations (I hate this awful term to describe First Nations' settlements and territories).
 Navajo is the biggest one and spans across three different states - Arizona, New Mexico and Utah.
 Reservation is a semi-autonomous territory that has an elected government which includes an executive office, a legislative house, and a judicial system.
 So it's like a state in the state.
-As I was driving quite a bit in Navajo reservation, I actually felt like I was in a different country.
+As I was driving quite a bit on the Navajo reservation, I actually felt like I was in a different country.
 And the biggest difference I've seen was the poverty.
-Navajo people mostly live in small houses, often mobile homes like on the picture below.
+Navajo people mostly live in small houses, often mobile homes like in the picture below.

-There were many roadside vendors selling mostly hand-made jewellery.
+Many roadside vendors were selling mostly hand-made jewellery.
 And it's not uncommon to encounter those chaotic vendors in parks, which is sort of strange, as it never happens in the US national parks.
 Not that I mind it as vendors are not nasty and never pull your hand, but still it's a bit odd.

 Does it look like an elephant?

 Monument Valley used to be a sea bed.
-When the water receded, a huge amount of sand solidified in a form of a sedimentary rock which was later covered by a softer layer of sand.
-Over time, rain, wind and ice has eroded the rock and continue to destroy it.
+When the water receded, a huge amount of sand solidified in the form of a sedimentary rock which was later covered by a softer layer of sand.
+Over time, rain, wind and ice have eroded the rock and continue to destroy it.

 You can see three kinds of pinnacles in the park: mesa, butte and spire.
 A mesa is the initial phase of a sedimentary rock erosion which resembles a table ("mesa" is a "table" from Spanish; below, centre and right).
-The second phase is a butte (like on the first image of this article).
-And the last phase is a spire (below, left).
+The second phase is a butte (like in the first image of this article).
+The last phase is a spire (below, left).

 I never thought that a puddle in a desert could make such a great view.